-- Additional Content Servers must meet the criteria that are described in the "Understand Content Server Prerequisites" section on page 10-6. - Additional Content Servers must be given full control over the NAS share that you created.
+- Additional Content Servers must meet the criteria that are described in the "Content Server Cluster Prerequisites" section on page 11-6. - Additional Content Servers must be given full control over the NAS share that you created.
 If they are not given full control, you cannot successfully add these Content Servers to an existing cluster. - You must copy the cluster settings file to the desktop of the Content Server that you want to add.
-You can generate a cluster settings file at any time by running a TCS wizard on any of the Content Servers that are already in the cluster.
-See the "Generate a Cluster Settings File" section on page 10-24.

-To understand which configurations and media content from additional Content Servers are added to the cluster, see "The Order of Content Servers Added to the Cluster" section on page 10-12.
+You can generate a cluster settings file at any time by running a TCS Wizard on any of the Content Servers that are already in the cluster.
+See the "Generate a Cluster Settings File" section on page 11-25. - Review the "The Order of Content Servers Added to the Cluster" section on page 11-12 to understand how the Content Server configurations and media content are added to the cluster. - Review the information in the "Before Running the TCS Wizard" section on page 11-14.

-After ensuring that additional Content Servers meet the prerequisites, run the TCS wizard on the Content Server that you want to add to the cluster.
+After confirming that additional Content Servers meet the prerequisites, run the TCS Wizard on the Content Server that you want to add to the cluster.

-- Step 1 Using Windows Remote Desktop Connection as a domain administrator, log in to the Content Server that you want to add to the cluster. - Step 2 Go to Computer Management > System Tools > Local Users and Groups > Groups > Administrators.
-Add the domain account MYDOMAIN\TCS_NAS_USER to the Administrators group on the Content Server. - Step 3 Double-click the TCS Wizard icon on the desktop, or open All Programs > Cisco > Content Server > TCS Wizard. - Step 4 Click Next in the Welcome screen.
-The wizard displays an overview screen and then runs through its initialization phase.
-If recordings are in progress on this Content Server, the wizard cannot continue.
-You can either end the recordings or cancel the wizard.
-If possible, end the recordings and continue running the wizard. - Step 5 After the wizard finishes its initialization stage, it puts the Content Server in Idle mode.
+- Step 1 Using Windows Remote Desktop Connection as a domain administrator, log in to the first Content Server that you want to cluster. - Step 2 Go to Start > Control Panel > User Accounts > Manage User Accounts.
+Add the domain account MYDOMAIN\TCS\NAS\USER to the Administrators group on the Content Server. - Step 3 Double click the TCS Wizard icon on the desktop, or go to Start > All Programs > Cisco > Content Server > TCS Wizard.
+Click Next from the Welcome screen. - Step 4 The wizard overview screen appears and then runs through an initialization phase.
+When the wizard finishes initialization, it puts the Content Server in Idle mode.
 No calls can be made, and no transcoded outputs are processed.
-The Content Server returns to Online mode after the wizard process is completed or is cancelled. - Step 6 Click the Cluster Management Wizard radio button.
-Click Next. - Step 7 The wizard then verifies cluster prerequisites.
-Click Next. - Step 8 Click the Add to an existing cluster radio button. - Step 9 In the Cluster: Load Cluster Settings File window, browse to the cluster settings file that you copied to the desktop. - Step 10 In the Content Server System Configuration screen, you can change the System name and default Non-Live and Live system aliases for this Content Server.
-The defaults that are suggested by the wizard are based on the current settings of the standalone TCS.
-For factory new Content Servers, it is the serial number for the non-live H.323ID and the serial number with ".live" appended (serial number.live) for the live H.323 ID.
-You can change the system name and aliases for this Content Server from the Server Overview page after you add the Content Server to the cluster. - Step 11 In the Content Server Checks screen, confirm that the Content Server is backed up and that antivirus software is stopped (if it is installed).
-If the TCS is not backed up and antivirus software is not stopped, cancel the wizard and complete those actions.
-Then run the wizard again.
+(The Content Server returns to online mode when the wizard process is completed or is cancelled.) - Step 5 Click the Cluster Management Wizard radio button.
+Click Next. - Step 6 The wizard verifies cluster prerequisites.
+Click Next. - Step 7 Click the Add to an existing cluster radio button. - Step 8 In the Cluster: Load Cluster Settings File window, browse to the cluster settings file that you copied to the desktop. - Step 9 In the Content Server System Configuration screen, you can change the System name and default Non-Live and Live system aliases for the Content Server.
+The defaults suggested by the wizard are based on the current settings of the standalone Content Server.
+For factory new Content Servers, it is the serial number for the non-live H.323ID and the serial number with ".live" appended (serial number.live) for the live H.323 ID. - Step 10 In the Content Server Checks screen, confirm that the Content Server is backed up and that antivirus software is stopped (if it is installed).

-Step 12 The Cluster: Test Result screen displays information about your intended setup and the amount of media to be moved from this Content Server to the media location for the cluster (NAS).
-If all tests are successful, click Configure to configure the Content Server and add it to the cluster.
+Step 11 The Cluster: Test Result screen displays information about your intended setup.
+If all tests are successful, click Configure to configure the cluster.